exposit/katamoiran/_posts/2017-04-18-interpretive-actors.md

 <p id="mechanic" class="result">[Visible Quirk] gap in front teeth</p>
 <p id="mechanic" class="result">[Visible Quirk] looking down</p>

 A couple of visible quirks; things my character will spot right from the get-go.
 Things I can incorporate into the character's introduction to the stage, that give me a clue to what she's doing.
-There's a pretty huge list of these in Pythia and range from physical details to demeanor to clothing to things they might be carrying.
+There's a huge list of these in Pythia and range from physical details to demeanor to clothing to things they might be carrying.

-In this case, it was pretty easy to decide she's cute in a tomboyish kind of way and either not paying attention to her surroundings or dejected.
+In this case, it was easy to decide she's cute in a tomboyish kind of way and either not paying attention to her surroundings or dejected.
 I went with the former; she was actively trying to shut a door and not looking around in the process.

 <p id="mechanic" class="result">[Non-Visible Quirk] openly prejudiced</p>